Rel-incode/CristianaSantos/index.md

 Find me on Twitter: [Ruba_AbuSalma](https://twitter.com/Ruba_AbuSalma).

 ### Publications
+1. **Ruba Abu-Salma**.
+Designing User-Centered Privacy-Enhancing Technologies.
+Department of Computer Science, University College London (UCL), London, UK, 2020.
+(Ph.D. thesis)

 1. **Ruba Abu-Salma** and Benjamin Livshits.
 Evaluating the End-User Experience of Private Browsing Mode.
-In the [38th ACM Conference on Human Factors in Computing Systems (CHI)]( https://chi2020.acm.org/), Honolulu, HI, USA, 2020.
-(To Appear)
+In the [38th ACM Conference on Human Factors in Computing Systems (CHI)](https://chi2020.acm.org/), Honolulu, HI, USA, 2020.

 1. **Ruba Abu-Salma**.
 Designing for the Elderly: Understanding the Role of Age on the Adoption and Use of Secure Communication Tools.
 In the [2nd MobileHCI Workshop on Mobile Privacy and Security for an Ageing Population](https://csalsa.gitlab.io/mobilehciageing/index.html), Barcelona, Spain, 2018.